apache/dolphinscheduler/dolphinscheduler-registry/dolphinscheduler-registry-plugins/dolphinscheduler-registry-zookeeper/README.md

 # Introduction

-This module is the etcd registry plugin module, this plugin will use etcd as the registry center.
+This module is the zookeeper registry plugin module, this plugin will use zookeeper as the registry center.

 # How to use

-If you want to set the registry center as mysql,you need to set the registry properties in master/worker/api's appplication.yml
+If you want to set the registry center as zookeeper,you need to set the registry properties in master/worker/api's appplication.yml

 ```yaml
 registry: